zenflow/node-fast-download/README.md

 });
 ```

+once the 'start' event has fired, you can access dl.headers, dl.chunks, and other data members

 ## options

-'destFile' if set, download is saved to this file location. default: null
+'destFile' if set, download is written to this file location. default: null

 'resumeFile' if 'destFile' is set and 'resumeFile' is true, the download will start where the existing file leaves off. default: false